15 of North Carolina's Coziest Spots to Eat and Drink

 6 Ocean Boulevard Bistro and Martini BarKitty HawkSee on map

-This candlelit dining destination resembles an oversized beach shack on the outside, but inside awaits a romantic vibe and the warmth that comes with an open kitchen concept.
-Go for hearty choices like roasted rack of lamb with butternut squash and Mediterranean-influenced roast half chicken, and be sure to pair your choice with one of the generously poured, seasonally motivated martinis.
+This candlelit dining destination resembles an oversized beach shack on the outside, but inside awaits a romantic vibe and warmth that comes with an open kitchen concept.
+Go for hearty choices such as roasted rack of lamb with butternut squash and Mediterranean-influenced roast half chicken, and be sure to pair your choice with one of the generously poured, seasonally motivated martinis.

 7 Caprice Bistro

 Never been to a sofa bar?
 What better time than the winter to cozy up at Caprice Bistro, named one of the "Most Romantic Restaurants in America" in 2018 and 2019, according to OpenTable.
 Opt to dine in the upstairs sofa lounge as you enjoy French decadence like escargot, savory crepes and moules, or try one of the outstanding daily specials or a house-selected flight of tapas.

 For a completely different vibe, head to the alley bar at Blue Post, which looks bewitching year-round with paper lanterns and the night’s sky co-mingling between two brick buildings.
 Inside has its own dive bar charm, with cozy nooks throughout the cavernous space.

 9 Cafe Pamlico

 9 Cafe PamlicoBuxtonSee on map

 With blazing torches and string lights reflecting off the Pamlico Sound, Cafe Pamlico provides a winter haven during the offseason for visitors who want to experience the best seasonal cuisine on Hatteras Island.
 They also whip up plenty of special winterized libations, too.